The Blackwell Guide to the Philosophy of Mind (Review)

 The Blackwell Guide to the Philosophy of Mind offers an introduction to this branch of philosophy.
 The book is divided into 16 chapters about a specific topic, written by influential Anglo-Saxon philosophers.

-The general level of the book is high, which means that only readers who are accostumed to reading academic literature will really be able to understand its contents.
 The individual chapters can be read as thorough introductions to several specific compartments within the philosophy of mind, but also as independent articles in which an author shares his most recent insights.

 In Chapter 4, Howard Robinson shows that (Neo-)Cartesian substantialist dualism still seems to be the best candidate for solving the mind-body problem despite the well-known physicalist objections.
 Dualism is also taken seriously in Chapter 5, namely by the celebrated philosopher David Chalmers who declares he no longer wishes to dismiss the notion of an interaction between consciousness and the brain out of hand.